Szerwigi1410/cpuinfo/README.md

 sudo pacman -S util-linux
 ```

-That's all about cpufetch.
+That's all about cpuinfo.
 Enjoy, contribute and have fun